Kyrie (song): Year-end charts

-All-time charts

 Cover versions

-In 1993, Acappella Vocal Band, a traditional Southern gospel group, included a version of the song on their album U And Me And God Make 5 (Word).
+In 1993, Acappella Vocal Band, a traditional Southern gospel group, included a version of the song on their album U and Me and God Make 5 (Word).
 The group later recorded a Spanish version of the song as well.
 Also in 1993, the song, retitled as "Kyrie Eleison", was covered by Contemporary Christian music duo East to West on their self-titled debut album.

 Contemporary Christian artist Mark Schultz recorded it for his 2001 album Song Cinema.